bouchramohamedlemine/IoT_Project/README.md

   <img alt="setup diagram" src="setup.png" width="700" height="600" />
 </p>

-- The first ESP32 reads data from the sensors and sends it to the second ESP32 via LoRa.
+- The first ESP32 reads data from the sensor and sends it to the second ESP32 via LoRa.
-- The second ESP32 sends the data to the web app via MQTT.
+- The second ESP32 sends the sensor data to the web app via MQTT.
-- The web app processes the data, fetches additional data from the weather API, and makes decisions on how to control the ventilation.
+- The web app processes the sensor data, fetches additional data from the weather API, predicts future PM2.5 levels, and makes decisions on how to control the ventilation.
 - The decisions are sent back to the second ESP32, which uses a buzzer to signal appropriate actions based on the web app's feedback.